krand7/aftertheICU/README.md

 All done!

-## Contributing to PATS Trial website
+## Contributing to After the ICU website

 - Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
 - Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it